Judithokon/sparkETL-failure-detection-and-postgres-integration/README.md

-# SparkETL-failure detection and postgres integration
+# Spark-based ETL Pipeline with Failure Detection and Postgres Integration

 The SparkETL-Failure Detection and Postgres Integration project is a data pipeline built using Apache Spark.
 Its purpose is to collect data from multiple CSV files, combine relevant columns from each dataset into a single dataset, and add a new column called "failure status" to indicate any failures that occurred during the data processing stages of the pipeline then load the final dataset into postgres database.